starburstdata/starburst-terraform/README.md

 - When this environment is destroyed by Terraform (`terraform destroy`), ALL metadata will be destroyed along with it unless you manually export it beforehand.
 ___
 ### The Stateful "re"-Deployment Option
 *When you require an easy way to bring up and tear down a Starburst environment, while maintaining a stateful configuration when the system is down.
 This option ensures that application metadata is saved externally and is not impacted by destroying your Kubernetes cluster.
-You will require one or more externally database instances which are accessible to the cluster for this to work.*
+You will require one or more external database instances which are accessible to the cluster for this to work.*
 - Ensure that the following flags are set.
 You can safely add them to your `terraform.tfvars` file:
     - `create_rds = false` (you won't need the Postgres instance deployed to K8s)
     - `create_bucket = false` (don't let Terraform create a storage account/bucket.
 Use an existing one)